daos-stack/daos/src/client/dfs/README.md

 Container.
 The user provides a valid (connected) pool handle and an open container handle where the namespace will be located.

-## Namespace
+## DFS Namespace

 When the file system is created (i.e. when the DAOS container is initialized as an encapsulated namespace), a reserved object (with a predefined object ID) will be added to the container and will record superblock information about the namespace.
+The SB object is replicated and has the reserved OID 0.0.

-This will include the root directory, which will be another reserved object and will be the same representation as a directory.
+The SB object contains an entry with a magic value to indicate it's a POSIX filesystem.
+The SB object will contain also an entry to the root directory of the filesystem, which will be another reserved object with a predefined oid (1.0) and will have the same representation as a directory (see next section).
 The oid of the root id will be inserted as an entry in the superblock object.

-The DAOS container that is hosting the encapsulated namespace will contain the superblock object with a reserved oid (0.0) and with object class DAOS_OC_REPL_MAX_RW.
-This object contains an entry with a magic value to indicate it's a POSIX filesystem.
-The SB object will contain also an entry to the root directory of the filesystem with oid (0.1) and object class DAOS_OC_REPL_MAX_RW.
 The SB will look like this:

 ~~~~
 D-key: "DFS_SB_DKEY"
 A-key: "DFS_SB_AKEY"
-single-value: SB_MAGIC (0xda05df50da05df50)
+single-value (uint64_t): SB_MAGIC (0xda05df50da05df50)

 D-key: "/"
 // rest of akey entries for root are same as in directory entry described below.
 ~~~~~~

-## Directories:
+## DFS Directories:

 A POSIX directory will map to a DAOS object with multiple dkeys, where each dkey will correspond to an entry in that directory (for another subdirectory, regular